 Setting the Standard for Wastewater Treatment

-Human sewage from municipal wastewater treatment facilities and lagoons throughout Manitoba contributes a quarter of the province’s phosphorus inputs to Lake Winnipeg (Lake Winnipeg Stewardship Board, 2005).
-Winnipeg’s North End Water Pollution Control Centre treats approximately two-thirds of the city’s wastewater.
-It remains the fourth largest phosphorus polluter among all wastewater treatment facilities in Canada (National Pollutant Release Inventory, Environment Canada).
+Municipal wastewater treatment throughout Manitoba contributes approximately nine per cent of the total phosphorus input to Lake Winnipeg - or about 19 per cent of the load coming from within the province's borders (Lake Winnipeg Stewardship Board, 2006).
+Winnipeg’s North End Water Pollution Control Centre treats approximately 70 per cent of the city’s wastewater.
+It remains the fourth largest phosphorus polluter among all wastewater treatment facilities in Canada (National Pollutant Release Inventory, Environment and Climate Change Canada).
 These inputs are localized, concentrated “point sources” of phosphorus which means they can be targeted more readily than less-specific, non-point sources.
 We need to make sure the wastewater that flows down our drains and gets flushed down our toilets is as clean as possible before it enters our rivers and lakes.

 Municipalities throughout Manitoba are facing challenges when it comes to replacing or upgrading existing wastewater treatment processes.
 Implementing cutting-edge, science-based technologies to reduce phosphorus loading can be expensive.
 A restrictive regulatory climate makes it difficult to test out innovative pilot projects.
 Some jurisdictions don’t even recognize there’s a problem, which means no one is seeking solutions.
 The longer we delay dealing with our own point sources, the longer other cities and towns throughout Lake Winnipeg’s vast watershed will continue to put off dealing with point sources located within their boundaries.
 Meanwhile, the costs for wastewater infrastructure upgrades continue to rise – and algae-causing phosphorus continues to flow into Lake Winnipeg.